Lamb or Goat Ragu with Olives

 Plating and serving

-- To plate the pasta and ragu, cook the pasta drain, and combine in a wide pan with the sauce, adding the butter, and tomato juice or puree if the pan looks dry.
+- To plate the pasta and ragu, bring a large pot of salted water to a boil over high heat.
+Cook the pasta al dente, drain and combine in a wide pan with the sauce, adding the butter, and tomato juice or puree if the pan looks dry.

 - Double check the seasoning for salt and adjust as needed, but remember the pecorino cheese and olives are both salty ingredients, so go light.